ryandhasgit/Comedy/Random/Modern Gettysburg address.md

 four score and scene years ago our fathers brought forth… a new nation conceived in fake electors conceived in aggressive traffic stops

-now we are engaged in a great civil war
+now have an engaged civil department of war